mohammaddehnavi/Docker-Presentation/README.md

 docker start -a <container-ID> # run exited container
 ```
 ```
-docker run --rm <image name> # container deleted after exite from that when we use --rm in run command
+docker run --rm <image name> # container deleted after exit from that when we use --rm in run command
 ```
 ```
 docker run -p <machinePort>:<ContainerPort> <image name> # map container port to local machine port